luan-2rq/GoogleMapsUITests/README.md

 <img src="https://github.com/luan-2rq/GoogleMapsUITests/blob/main/images/test_desktop.gif" width="720" height="400" />

-The tests cover various scenarios including searching locations by name, coordinates, and handling invalid inputs.
-The functional testing includes the following test cases:
+The tests cover the search of over four distinct addresses.
+Moreover, they incorporate diverse scenarios, such as searching for locations by name or coordinates, as well as handling invalid inputs.
+The functional testing comprises the following test cases:

 - **Search Location by Name:**
     - Search location by country name